 - At the destination, e.g. a Cathedral, perhaps set up a pilgrims’ book for signing their names (and other data too, such as: age – gender – home-town – nationality – start-point – duration – mode (foot/bicycle/horse)).

-- As you plot the route, also bear in mind the importance of suggesting spiritual practices at various holy places and waypoints – e.g. gratitude, meditation, prayer, connecting with nature, plants and animals, singing/chanting etc. This helps to flesh out the spirituality of the pilgrimage.
+- As you plot the route, also bear in mind the importance of suggesting spiritual practices at various holy places and waypoints – e.g. gratitude, meditation, prayer, connecting with nature, plants and animals, singing or being silent.
+This helps to flesh out the spirituality of the pilgrimage.

 For any questions, please email Guy.
 If you want to create one yourself, let me know, and let’s make this vision of 1-day pilgrimage routes to all the cathedrals in Britain happen.